-6.1 Categories of Relationship Discovery Queries
+6.2 Categories of Relationship Discovery Queries

 As visual analytic tools are uncommon to many users, we were curious how SaNDVis would be utilized across the enterprise.
-We analyzed user queries by using two independent coders who hand-coded each of the 6,510 unique search terms to one of 8 categories.
+We analyzed user queries by using four independent coders who hand-coded each of the 8,601 unique search terms to descriptive categories.
 If a term was unfamiliar, the coders searched for the term on SaND to uncover more evidence.
+Of these, 1,432 terms (16.6%) were still unable to be deciphered and were removed from the analysis.

-For any terms that were still ambiguous, we classified them in the 'Other' category (4.45% of all terms).
-As Figure 4 illustrates, the most popular scenario involved users analyzing a specific person's relationships across the enterprise (40.39%).
-This was followed by queries about relationships surrounding specific technologies or products (22.41%).
-Next were queries about internal projects or groups (14.41%), followed by queries containing more general terms (domains) (9.25%).
-The least popular queries were terms about companies (3.91%), locations or events (3.38%), and character traits or roles of people (1.78%).
-The large percentage of person queries intrigued us, and through follow-up interviews described later in the paper we demonstrate the use cases for these popular queries.
+Each of the remaining 7,169 terms were assigned to one of 8 categories.
+As Figure 5 illustrates, the most popular scenario involved users analyzing a specific person's relationships across the enterprise (63.5%).
+This was followed by queries about relationships surrounding specific technologies or products (12.3%).
+Next were queries about internal projects or groups (11.0%), followed by queries containing more general terms (domains) (3.8%).
+The least popular queries were terms about companies (3.3%), locations or events (2.7%), and character traits or roles of people (2.0%).
+Other terms that did not fit in above categories were classified as 'Other' (1.4% of all terms).